Once you have organized

 - Conveys an image of success for addressing the future.

-- Defines the competitive boundaries oforganization.
+- Defines the competitive boundaries of

-- Usually is expressed in relation to marketplace served and products / services.
+- Usually is expressed in relation to

 - Avoids being too specific so as to allow room for change.